oldm/OldMan/docs/index.rst

 of programming Python model classes yourself.

 However, OldMan does not force you to express all your domain logic in a declarative style.
- * OldMan still relies on Python model classes that are **generated on demand at runtime**.
- * OldMan makes it easy for you to add dynamically plain-old Python methods to these model classes.
+OldMan makes easy for you to add dynamically plain-old Python methods to resource objects.

 By adopting a declarative style:
  * You can provide both RDF and JSON data to your clients.